-The Max Mara Art Prize for Women is a prestigious biennial award for emergent female-identifying artists, originated and established in 2005 by Whitechapel Gallery and Max Mara Fashion Group.
+The Max Mara Art Prize for Women is a unique and pioneering biennial award for women-identifying artists, originated and established in 2005 by Max Mara Fashion Group in collaboration with Whitechapel Gallery.
 Collezione Maramotti, home to a world-class contemporary art collection, joined as an additional partner in 2007.

-For each edition a jury, comprising art world specialists: a gallerist, critic, artist and collector, and chaired by the Whitechapel Gallery Director, submit a longlist of artists, from which a final shortlist of five is agreed, all of whom present a proposal for a new body of work, which responds to , or speaks of, an Italian context.
+For each edition a jury, comprising art world specialists submit a longlist of artists, from which a final shortlist of five is agreed, all of whom present a proposal for a new body of work, which responds to, or speaks of, an Italian context.

-The winner is then selected on the strength of their proposal, and announced at a special ceremony.
-The residency programme they then undertake is uniquely tailored to fit the particular needs and focus of their winning proposal.
+The winner is then selected on the strength of their proposal and announced at a special ceremony.
+The residency programme they then undertake is uniquely tailored to fit the particular needs and focus.
 Collezione Maramotti works in collaboration with the artist to ensure that each stage of the residency is overseen by a relevant tutor, who guides the artist in their research, and offers insights and knowledge into Italian culture, and traditions to help inform the final work.

 The Max Mara Art Prize for Women is distinct and exceptional in recognising and supporting the creative process and was awarded the British Council Arts & Business International Award in 2007.